 Roomba will vacuum the floor (2D space) and make sure we don’t get our feet dirty.
 Air purifiers do much the same job in 3D space; they increase the air quality in our homes and protect our lungs.

-Effectively, air purifiers vacuum in the indoor air, remove the always present air pollutants and make sure we don’t breathe stale and low-quality air.
+Effectively, air purifiers vacuum in the indoor air, remove the always present air pollutants, and make sure we don’t breathe stale and low-quality air.
 Because they clean everything from small to big rooms, and even whole houses, we can consider them to be kind of like 3D Roombas.
 The highest CADR air conditioners are the best.

 EPA put the need for an air purifier quite clearly:

 “Americans, on average, spend approximately 90 percent of their time indoors, where the concentrations of some pollutants are often 2 to 5 times higher than typical outdoor concentrations.”
 (EPA on Indoor Air Quality)

 Most people already see the need for breathing cleaner air.
 Air purifiers are the best home devices we have to increase indoor air quality (AQI) from as high as 400+ to below 50 (considered “good” air quality):

 Which is the best air purifier to buy?

 In 2021, you can find over 1000 different air purifier models on the market.
 They have different designs, filtration systems, specs (CADR rating, max. airflow), noise levels, track-records, and so on.

 We sieved through the 529 air purifier database by AHAM (an independent organization that tests air purifiers) to find the very best air purifiers in 2021.